 - 17 September 2020: Advisory Board launch

-Matt Ferchen is the Head of Global China Research at the Mercator Institute for China Studies (MERICS).
-He is also a lecturer in the School of Asian Studies at Leiden University and a Research Fellow with the Leiden Asia Centre.
+Matt Ferchen is a lecturer in the School of Asian Studies at Leiden University and a Research Fellow with the Leiden Asia Centre.
 Ferchen lived in China from 2000-2017 first as a PhD student researching the governance of China's informal economy and later as a faculty member in the Department of International Relations at Tsinghua University.
 From 2011-2019 Ferchen was also a scholar at the Carnegie-Tsinghua Center for Global Policy where he ran the China and Developing World program.
 In recent years he has worked with organizations like the Ford Foundation and the American Friends Service Committee to build links between academic researchers and civil society organizations in Southeast Asia, Latin America and China, as well as in the United States and Europe, to build developing country capacity to better understand and manage growing interdependence with China.

 Rachmi Hertanti has a strong educational background in the field of law.
 In 2012, she obtained a master's degree in International Trade Law from the University of Indonesia.
 Since 2011, she has been actively working in a non-governmental organization called Indonesia for Global Justice (IGJ) who raises critical issues around international trade and investment agreements.
 The work experience in IGJ has strengthened Rachmi Hertantis expertise on this issue, and it has brought her to become one of the panelists in the presidential candidate's debate in the 2019 Presidential Elections of Republic Indonesia.
 For 11 years working at IGJ, she has been involving in the process of Policy Advocacy at the national and international levels, including encouraging several initiatives with civil society groups in Indonesia and internationally related to the alternative system on globalization and free trade agenda.